121watts/ruby-submissions/1406/07_self_directed_project/watkins_andrew.markdown

 Probably facebook or twitter.
 I would use world bank data and API for global GDP and Poverty metrics

 ### [Project Title]

-Renewable Energy Usage

-#### Pitch

-Tracks renewable energy usage by state.
-#### Description

-Has a visualization map that updates with little circles where renewable energy is being used, how much energy is producing, and what percentage that contributes to US consumption

-#### Target Audience

-People interested in where renewable energy is being used and how much.

-#### Integrations

-Facebook?
-OpenEI API
-* [Any other integrations?]

-### [Project Title]